How Cairo Went From A Booming Steamboat Hub To A Ghost Town On The Mississippi River

 carlfbagge/FlickrAn abandoned business in downtown Cairo, Illinois.

-In April of 1969, Cairo's streets resembled a war zone.
-The White Hats were ordered to disband by the Illinois General Assembly but still, white residents resisted.
+In April 1969, Cairo's streets resembled a war zone.
+The White Hats were disbanded by the Illinois General Assembly, but still, white residents resisted.
 The town entered the 1970s with less than half of the population it had in the 1920s.
-With continued shootings and bombings fueled by racial unrest, most businesses closed and those determined to hold on were boycotted.
+With continued shootings and bombings fueled by racial unrest, most businesses closed, and those determined to hold on were boycotted.

-Cairo, Illinois limped on into the 1980s and remarkably still holds on to this day — in name, at least.
-The downtown sits abandoned and the signs of its once great economic promise are long gone.
+Cairo, Illinois, limped into the 1980s and remarkably still holds on to this day — in name, at least.
+The downtown sits abandoned, and the signs of its once great economic promise are long gone.
 The city's violent and racist history has snuffed out any hope for progress.
-Some new businesses open up but are soon closed, and tourism is not actively promoted.
-The population, which peaked at around 15,000 residents in the 1920s, sits somewhere under 2,000, less than one-fifth of what it was a century ago.
+Some new businesses open periodically, but they soon close, and tourism is not actively promoted.
+The population, which peaked at more than 15,000 residents in the 1920s, sits around 1,700, nearly 10 percent of what it was a century ago.

-In the gallery above, discover the rise and fall of Cairo, from its hopeful beginnings to its fate as a ghost town.
-Today, the abandoned, once-prosperous streets of Cairo, Illinois serve as a sad monument to the destructive forces of racism.
+In the gallery above, discover Cairo's rise and fall, from its hopeful beginnings to its fate as a ghost town.
+Today, the abandoned, once-prosperous streets of Cairo, Illinois, serve as a sad monument to the destructive forces of racism.

 author